KindnessChen/Math323-Summer24/May 16 Lec—Beta, Mgfs of Uniform, Normal, and Gamma.md

 ---
 #### Moment generating functions of pdfs
-You know full well that this is just the Laplace transform of the pdf!
+(For those of you who have taken ODEs, you will see that this is just the Laplace transform of the pdf.)
 >[!d] Definition: Moment generating function of a pdf
 >For a pdf $f_{X}$,
 > $$m_{X}(t) = \mathbb{E}(e^{tx})$$